copygirl/howto-example-mod/README.md

 Now that we're done with that, it's time to set up the project structure.
 Create and open a new folder in VS Code!

+OmniSharp gets a bit confused with Mono so if you see the following error, open your user or workspace settings (press `F1` and search for "user / workspace settings") and set "Omnisharp: Use Global Mono" to "always".

+> The reference assemblies for .NETFramework,Version=v4.5.2 were not found.
+To resolve this, install the Developer Pack (SDK/Targeting Pack) for this framework version or retarget your application.

 ### Directory Structure

 - `./`: The root folder is mainly where our `.csproj` file will reside, but other files are going to end up here, such as `.gitignore` if you're using Git, the readme, license, ...